d2l-ai/d2l-en/chapter_natural-language-processing/glove.md

 ## Understanding GloVe from Conditional Probability Ratios

 We can also try to understand GloVe word embedding from another perspective.
 We will continue the use of symbols from earlier in this section, $\mathbb{P}(w_j \mid w_i)$ represents the conditional probability of generating context word $w_j$ with central target word $w_i$ in the data set, and it will be recorded as $p_{ij}$.
-From a real example from a large corpus, here we have the following two sets of conditional probabilities with "ice" and "steam" as the central target words and the ratio between them[1]:
+From a real example from a large corpus, here we have the following two sets of conditional probabilities with "ice" and "steam" as the central target words and the ratio between them:

 |$w_k$=|“solid”|“gas”|“water”|“fashion”|
 |--:|:-:|:-:|:-:|:-:|